Victorinox SwissTool Spirit X Review

 |Open length (pliers, in inches)||6.4 in||6.2 in||6.3 in||6.4 in||6.2 in|

 |Open overall length (primary blade deployed, in inches)||6.9 in||6.8 in||6.9 in||7.8 in||6.4 in|

 |Length of primary blade effective edge (inches)||2.4 in||2.6 in||2.8in||2.9 in||2.4 in|

 Our Analysis and Test Results

-No non-award winner scored better than the SwissTool.
-The two that beat the SpiritX are virtually the same tool, with some budget considerations made for the less expensive version.
-The SpiritX didn't win any awards because it lags slightly behind these other two all-around tools and it doesn't have a unique niche to fill like our Top Picks.
+The SwissTool Spirit X is solidly built, well-appointed and polished to shine.
+Few non-award winners scored better than the SwissTool.
+Two that beat the SpiritX are virtually the same tool, with some budget considerations made for the less expensive version.
+The SpiritX didn't win any awards because it lags slightly behind these other all-around tools and it doesn't have a unique niche to fill like our Top Picks.
 Nonetheless, it is a piece of art that can work hard.
 It deserves your consideration.
 Read on for more details.

 On one level, the SwissTool is a basic, rough-sided pliers based multi-tool.
 Of the four "corners" of each plier handle, only two are rounded for comfort.
 However, for some reason, the tool is comfortable in one's hand, and the squared corners hardly affect the function.
 The good news is that the rounded corners guard the user's hands when using the pliers, and the fold-away tools themselves sort of round out the external profile of the closed device.
 The plier handles, when deployed, are slightly curved inwards.
-It's as if the handles have been bent by incredible hand strength when grabbing a nut or bold with the plier's head.
+It's as if the handles have been bent by incredible hand strength when grabbing a nut or bolt with the plier's head.
 This pre-curve makes for a small-fist-full with the pliers fully closed, while leaving a generous space between the handles to minimize pinching.
 We like this.